CodeRichBob/Github-search/README.md

 There are no known bugs currently but I look forward to improving the overall user experience

+## Technologies Used

+This site was made entirely using:

+- HTML
+- CSS
+- JavaScript
+- TypeScript
+- Bootstrap

 ## My contacts

 Email: rgitonga07@gmail.com